 Databus service topology

-Within a peer-to-peer topology, every device supports its own service that acts in a manner similar to a hub.
+Within a peer-to-peer topology, every device supports its own service that acts in a manner like a hub.
 Each application within each device connects to its local hub service.
 The hub service then connects to the hub services in other devices.
 Applications publish information to their local hub; the hub service then takes care of distributing the information to other local entities and remote hub services that are authorized.

 The peer-to-peer topology is depicted in Figure 3.